“But what does it mean?”

 Some of you will recognize the Second Law of Thermodynamics, which I’ve had an unhealthy fascination with since high school.
 In fact, I’ve wanted to get it tattooed on me for at least 15 years.

 For those who like precision, S is entropy.
-The Greek letter before it, delta, means the change between two points in time.
+The Greek letter before it, delta, means the change between two points in time, so delta-S is the change in entropy.
 Q is a measure of heat and T is temperature.
 Lowercase delta before the Q also means change.

-Order does not come about on its own.
+In other words, order does not come about on its own.
 “Disorder” rules.
-(And yes, I am aware that entropy and disorder are not interchangeable, but they are related concepts.)
+(Yes, entropy and disorder are not perfectly interchangeable, but they are related concepts.)

 So what, you say?

-First, I like that it’s not an equation.
+I like that the Second Law is not an equation.
 Equations simply say that two things are equal.
 They are always reducible, in a philosophical sense, to 1=1.
 I prefer functions, which define the total space over which a phenomenon may vary.
-I am particularly fascinated by something called the Central Limit Theorem, but that’s another story.
+(I am particularly fascinated by something called the Central Limit Theorem, but that’s another story.)

-(If you want a quick overview, I summarized the topology of religion here.)
+(There is a quick overview of the topology of religion here.)

-The Second Law — or whatever undergirds it, if you’re That Guy — is also the reason you can’t reverse time, like running back a tape, and do things over — the so-called “arrow of time.”
-We all have to live with our mistakes, with the chaos that flows from us like a wake.
+It’s also the reason you can’t reverse time, like running back a tape, and do things over — the so-called “arrow of time.”
+If you could go back, you could see to it that entropy goes down, which violates the law.
+So we can only go forward, meaning we all have to live with our mistakes, with the chaos that flows from us like a wake.

-I think it’s all very Shakespearean.
-If Hamlet were scientist, he would go around quoting the Second Law.
+I think it’s very Shakespearean.
+If Hamlet were a scientist, he would go around quoting the Second Law.
 I’m sure of it.

 The symbol on my arm that surrounds it is the ourobouros, the serpent devouring its own tail.
 Like most nonscientific symbols, it has a variety of meanings and interpretations, which is part of the reason I chose it.
 It’s a perfect counterpoint to the precision of the Second Law.

-The serpent, in most non-Christian cultures, was a symbol of wisdom.
-As a closed circle, it represents eternity, specifically the eternal return, the cycle of creation and destruction.
+We all know the serpent in the Genesis story, but in most non-Christian cultures, snakes are symbols wisdom.
+As a closed circle, the ourobouros represents eternity, specifically the eternal return: the cycle of creation and destruction.
 It’s also been used in alchemy and mysticism towards a variety of ends too numerous to list.

 The ourobouros defies the Second Law.
-If a serpent really were eating itself and then using the digested tissue to regrow what it lost, it would continually lose energy to heat, meaning it could never recover everything and the “system” would wind down.
-It would die, even if it ate very, very slowly.
-And yet it doesn’t.
-It keeps going round and round.
-It is eternally fulfilled by the mysterious source from whence all comes.
+If a serpent really were eating itself and then using the digested tissue to regrow what it lost, it would continually lose energy to heat, meaning it could never recover everything and the “system” would wind down to death — even if it ate very, very slowly.
+And yet it doesn’t die.
+It keeps going round and round, eternally fulfilled by the mysterious source from whence all comes, including the Second Law.

-So here we have the universal opposites, a Western yin-yang if you will: infinity and the finite, fact and superstition, magic and science, terror and meaning, the end and the beginning, the barrier to paradise and the hope of its return, knowledge and wisdom.
+So here we have the universal opposites, a Western yin-yang if you will: infinity and the finite, fact and superstition, science and magic, terror and meaning, the end and the beginning, the barrier to paradise and the hope of its return, knowledge and wisdom.